gavignon/sfdc-generate-data-dictionary/README.md

 # ![logo](https://gdurl.com/U1xa)  sfdc-generate-data-dictionary

-Generate data dictionary from a Salesforce Org
+Generate data dictionary from a Salesforce Org.
+This tool can also generate a file that can be imported in Lucidchart to define entities and relationships.

 ## Getting Started